pr0g/as/README.md

 I decided to follow the advice outlined (template heavy, parameterized on dimensions and type).
 This gives a high degree of flexibility at a cost of some performance and compile time.

-I've tried something a bit different with the interface (which is a little unusual) but I've grown quite fond of it over time.
-I'll try and persuade you the approach I've taken is ~~a good idea~~ not completely stupid 🙃.
+~~I've tried something a bit different with the interface (which is a little unusual) but I've grown quite fond of it over time.
+I'll try and persuade you the approach I've taken is ~~a good idea~~ not completely stupid 🙃.~~

+_Update: It turns out the `namespace` approach was a terrible idea and wasn't fun or easy to use at all.
+There's now just a totally flat `namespace` (`as`) and everything is either a free function with a type name prefix or a static function on a type (which may be removed in future)._

 ## Design